 MCCD’s policy agenda reflects a diverse membership of organizations working across the full continuum of affordable housing, and small business development, including technical assistance support and funding resources.

-1. Support and advance funding and favorable policies for affordable housing and community development at local, state, and federal levels.
+Support favorable policies and increase funding resources for affordable housing and community development activities at the local, state, and federal levels.

 Local and Regional Policy

-- Advocate for the protection of federal funding resources for community development activities, including the federal Housing Trust Fund, tax-exempt bonds, low-income housing tax credit allocations, and other key federal programs.
+- Support the protection of federal funding resources for community development activities, including the federal Housing Trust Fund, tax-exempt bonds, low-income housing tax credit allocations, and other key federal programs.

 - Work collaboratively with the Asset Building Coalition on state level initiatives that support asset building for low-income individuals and families, helping people to build assets, grow personal wealth, and prosper.

-- Maintain state funding that supports small businesses, including programs that increase the availability of technical assistance funding and access to capital for small businesses and emerging entrepreneurs.
+- Increase state funding that supports small businesses, including programs that increase the availability of technical assistance funding and access to capital for small businesses and emerging entrepreneurs.

-3. Support or oppose other legislation or intiatives as approved by the board.
+Support or oppose other legislation or initiatives as approved by the board.